History of the Jews in Greenland

-Greenland is a large, mostly arctic, and ice-covered Island, in the Western Hemisphere, with a population of 56,789 people as of 2024.
-There is only one Jew on the island, though there have also been Jews who have lived there temporarily, like Danish Jewish soldiers, American Jewish soldiers, Israeli Navy members, and members of the Israeli Air Force.
+Greenland does not have an organized Jewish community.
+Out of a population of 56,789 people in 2024, there was only one Jew.
+However, Jews have lived there temporarily, among them Danish Jewish soldiers, American Jewish soldiers, Israeli Navy members, and members of the Israeli Air Force.

 History

 Before 2001, there had never been a permanent Jewish community in Greenland, though Jewish fishermen were known to frequent the island's waters.

 Early modern period (16th to 17th centuries)

 Icelandic-born historian Vilhjálmur Örn Vilhjálmsson writes in his book Antisemitism in the North that "there were certainly Jews among the first Dutch whalers in the 16th and 17th centuries."

 Late modern period (20th century)

-In the 1920s, Alfred Wegener, who famously discovered continental drift, came to Greenland with his friend and fellow meteorologist Fritz Loewe, who was Jewish.
+In the 1920s, Alfred Wegener, who discovered continental drift, came to Greenland with his friend and fellow meteorologist Fritz Loewe, who was Jewish.
 Loewe got frostbite while trying to reach the center of Greenland.
 Loewe's team had to amputate his toes with scissors.

 After the German occupation of Denmark on 9 April 1940, Henrik Kauffmann, Danish Ambassador to the United States, made an agreement "In the name of the king" with the United States, authorizing the United States to defend the Danish colonies on Greenland from German aggression.
 In 1941, the United States, built an air base at Thule.
 During World War II, Jewish servicemen in the country received visits from military chaplains, with support from the National Jewish Welfare Board.
 In the fall of 1942, Rabbi Julius Amos Leibert, an Army Chaplain educated at Reform seminary HUC-JIR, conducted High Holiday services in Greenland, Labrador, and Iceland.
 Rabbi Harold Gordon served the North Atlantic Air Transport Command and visited Greenland as part of his circuit.
 Other U.S. chaplains serving Greenland during World War II included Rabbis Jeshaia Schnitzer, Albert A. Goldman, and Israel Miller.